arm-university/Graphical-Micro-Architecture-Simulator/README.md

 Clone the repository to a folder of your choosing, make your changes to the files and run the `mvn package` command inside the `LEGv8_Simulator` folder.
  The folder containing the simulator will appear under `LEGv8_Simulator/target/`.

-**GWT only implements a subset of the Java 8 JRE, this means you need to limit your syntax to this version and not every feature might be usable.**
+**GWT only implements a subset of the Java 11 JRE, this means you need to limit your syntax to this version and not every feature might be usable.
+Always keep an eye on the latest release notes from GWT for updates.**

 **Note: This tool is currently a BETA version.**